jellyfin-archive/jellyfin-docs/general/administration/installing.md

 1. Run `install.bat` or `install-jellyfin.ps1`
 1. (optional) Enter a custom install location (default is `%appdata%`)
 1. (optional) Enter a custom library/data location (default is `%localappdata%`) - Currently not working
-1. (optional) Select to install jellyfin as a service
+1. (optional) Select to install Jellyfin as a service
 1. (optional) Import old library - Not compatible with newer Emby versions
 1. (optional) Create a shortcut on your desktop
 1. (optional) Run Jellyfin after installation